Batenyck History, Family Crest & Coats of Arms

 The surname Batenyck was first found in Inverness-shire (Gaelic: Siorrachd Inbhir Nis) divided between the present day Scottish Council Areas of Highland and Western Isles, and consisting of a large northern mainland area and various island areas off the west coast, the shire was anciently both a Pictish and Norwegian stronghold.
 The Lord of Badenoch was a magnate who ruled the lordship of Badenoch in the 13th century and early 14th century.
 It is generally believed that lordship was created out of the territory of the Meic Uilleim, after William Comyn, jure uxoris Earl of Buchan, Justiciar of Scotia and Warden of Moray who defeated Gille Escoib MacUilleim.
 After the death of John III Comyn, Lord of Badenoch (d.
 1306), the lordship was taken into royal hands.

-Important Dates for the Batenyck family
+Early History of the Batenyck family

 This web page shows only a small excerpt of our Batenyck research.
 Another 84 words (6 lines of text) covering the years 1454, 1460 and 1521 are included under the topic Early Batenyck History in all our PDF Extended History products and printed products wherever possible.